Web Hosting shopping guide: Features, prices, and more

 Some of the ways advertised Web Hosting prices can be misleading

-Please don't be fooled by "introductory" prices that turn into big bills later.
+• Please don't be fooled by "introductory" prices that turn into big bills later.
 These are usually shown as specials or discounts, and they can look very attractive.
+Find the regular, undiscounted price before you click 'Buy'.

-Never trust a discount with no clear end date.
-If you see "Usually $10/mo, Now $8/mo!" then you want to know how many months the discount will apply for.
+• Never trust a discount with no clear end date.
+If you see "Usually $15/mo, Now $8/mo!" then you want to know how many months the discount will apply for.
 If in doubt, assume it's only one month.

 If you can see a "renewal" price, that's what you'll pay after all the short-term price incentives disappear.
 To pull another quote from the same competitor: "You pay $77.88 today.
 Renews at $331.87."
 The renewal price is more than quadruple the original deal!
 (That's some of the smallest, greyest text on their page, by the way.)